dotnet/docs-maui/docs/user-interface/images/app-icons.md

 There aren't any other settings to configure for Windows.

-The app icon defined by your .NET MAUI app is used to generate an asset catalog icon set.
+The app icon defined by project is used to generate your app's icon assets.

 ---